 Gulf Shores Museum

 244 W. 19th Ave., Gulf Shores, AL 36542

 Fly through the eye of a hurricane with “Hurricane Hunters” and our interactive display.
 Permanent exhibits, special exhibits, films and both adult and youth programs are offered throughout the year.

 20115 State Hwy.
 135, Gulf Shores, AL 36542

-This Gulf Coast gem boasts 6,500 acres of land with 2.5 miles of beach, three fresh water lakes, a nationally recognized scenic nature trail, a beach pavilion, picnic area, campground, cabins/cottages, & golf course
+This Gulf Coast gem boasts 6,500 acres of land with 2.5 miles of beach, three fresh water lakes, a nationally recognized scenic nature trail, a beach pavilion, picnic area and campground.